Nick Foligno Game Preview: Blackhawks vs. Stars

-The Chicago Blackhawks, Nick Foligno included, will meet the Dallas Stars on Friday, December 29, 2023 at 8:00 PM ET.
-Looking to wager on Foligno's props?
-Here is some information to help you.
+The Chicago Blackhawks, Nick Foligno among them, play the Dallas Stars on Sunday at 8:00 PM ET, at American Airlines Center.
+If you'd like to wager on Foligno's prop bets, we've got lots of information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.